rahmanyerli/ra-eyeful/README.md

-# Ra Dark theme for VSCode
+# Ra Eyeful theme for VSCode

 **Here is the best theme for your eye care!**